Overview

 Per-signal fuzzy matching

-Five signals have dedicated fuzzy functions that score partial matches rather than treating any hash mismatch as zero.
-For all other signals, a hash mismatch scores 0.0 — there is no fuzzy path.
+Several signals have dedicated fuzzy functions that score partial matches rather than treating any hash mismatch as zero.
+For all other signals, a hash mismatch scores 0.0; there is no fuzzy path.
 When mode is strict or fuzzyMatching is false, the fuzzy dispatch is bypassed entirely and every signal is scored as 1.0 (match) or 0.0 (mismatch).

 Signals with fuzzy functions